arangodb/docs/3.10/transactions-stream-transactions.md

 on the Coordinator to ensure that abandoned transactions cannot block the cluster from operating properly:

-- Maximum idle timeout of up to **120 seconds** between operations
+- Maximum idle timeout of up to **120 seconds** between operations.
-- Maximum transaction size of **128 MB** per DB-Server
+- Maximum transaction size of **128 MB** per DB-Server.

 These limits are also enforced for Stream Transactions on single servers.

 The default maximum idle timeout is **60 seconds** between operations in a single Stream Transaction.
-The maximum value can be bumped up to at most 120 seconds by setting the startup option `--transaction.streaming-idle-timeout`.
+The maximum value can be bumped up to at most 120 seconds by setting the startup `--transaction.streaming-idle-timeout` option.
-Posting an operation into a non-expired Stream Transaction will reset the transaction's timeout to the configured idle timeout.
+Posting an operation into a non-expired Stream Transaction resets the transaction's timeout to the configured idle timeout.

 Enforcing the limit is useful to free up resources used by abandoned